 Download Education Week's Exclusive Report Card

-This year, Georgia finishes 31st among the 50 states and District of Columbia, with an overall score of 72.1 out of 100 points and a grade of C-minus.
+This year, Georgia finishes 33rd among the 50 states and the District of Columbia, with an overall score of 71.9 out of 100 points and a grade of C-minus.
 The nation as a whole posts a grade of C.

-Georgia’s 2014 Highlights Report includes the state’s full report card, including results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also includes the Early Education Index and a special analysis of data on enrollment in early-childhood programs.
+Georgia’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.